shanebell/appengine-starter/README.md

 npm run start:server
 ```

 When running locally the server runs on port 8080 and the client runs on port 3000.
-In local mode the server is configured to proxy requests to the client.
+In local mode the client is configured to proxy unknown requests to the server.
+This allows local development of
-If you access the application via http://localhost:8080 it will automatically proxy requests to the React client.
+backend API endpoints while maintaining hot-reloading etc in the client.
+Access the application via http://localhost:3000 it will automatically proxy API calls to the server.

-Note: do not access the client directly because it will not handle backend requests correctly.

 Both the `start:client` and `start:server` scripts watch for changes and automatically recompile, restart etc.